containers-kubernetes-education/installation/README.md

 ## Session 1

 The main requirement for this session is some form of container runtime.
-There are a number available (docker, podman, containerd, etc) but for these sessions I will be concentrating on Podman, due to the freely available license even within businesses.
-Podman and Docker actually follow very closely in terms of commands and structure, so if you already have docker installed and would prefer to use it, it will be very simple to switch between the two.
+There are a number available (Docker, Podman, Containerd, etc) but for these sessions I will be concentrating on Podman, due to the freely available license even within businesses.
+Podman and Docker actually follow very closely in terms of commands and structure, so if you already have Docker installed and would prefer to use it, it will be very simple to switch between the two.

 ### Podman
-The instruction of how to install podman can be found here: https://podman.io/getting-started/installation
+The instruction of how to install Podman can be found here: https://podman.io/getting-started/installation

 Note that if you are using a Windows machine, you will need to install into WSL2, and use something like a Ubuntu distro. (https://www.microsoft.com/store/productId/9MTTCL66CPXJ).
 In my testing on my Windows PC, I also had to install qemu into the ubuntu image to get podman working correctly (`sudo apt-get install qemu-system`)